byme8/Apparatus.AOT.Reflection/Readme.md

 }
 ```

-This sample will print the names of propeties.
+This sample will print the names of properties.
 ```
 FirstName
 LastName